A A

 3. Snorkel gear

-Your resort may provide free use of snorkel gear so check with them.
+If you own specialized snorkel gear that you love and have the room in your luggage, bring it if you like.
+Otherwise, you don’t need to bring snorkel gear.
+Your resort may provide free or rental use of snorkel gear so check with them.
 If you go on any organized snorkeling tour, the tour operator will provide your snorkel gear and buoyancy equipment.
-Alternatively, you can rent snorkel gear on the islands.
-Snorkel Bob’s rents fins, masks, snorkel and a gear back for $9 per week.
+Alternatively, you can easily rent snorkel gear on throughout Hawaii.
+Most tour companies and rental places even offer prescription masks.

 4. Sun lotion of SPF 4